KrakenMare/Elixir/README.md

 I have it setup as a level of verification that uses the product_id as the rank the user is being set to.
 If you request, I can edit it for gold, etc. Adding another rank is pretty easy, etc. I don't have auto recurring payments setup yet.
 # IPN isn't setup, add it and it could be more secure.
 If I get around to it, I'll add IPN.
 Used alot of google resources, thanks codex and other resources who walked me through using the REST API.
+# Currently in sandbox mode, tweak paypalID, PaypalURL, Success & Return URLs, and edit DbHandler and it should run.
+PM me on discord if it doesn't.